trung2711/Coding-Portfolio/ClassProject_C/3207/EventSimulator/readme.md

 events using the appropriate data structures for each component (priority queue for the event input and 3 FIFO queues for the CPU and Disks).
-The configurations of the program and the event queue log will be written to a log.txt file, and the statistics of the components (average and the maximum size of each queue, utilization of each server…) will be displayed to the screen.
+The configurations of the program and the event queue log will be written to a log.txt file, and the statistics of the components (average and the maximum size of each queue, utilization of each serverï¿½) will be displayed to the screen.

 Files included in the program:

-queue.h: The header file for the queue structure/methods. queue.c: Accompanied with queue.h file to be used by the main.c file. main.c: Contains the main function and the simulation functions. config.txt: containing the configurations for the program (SEED, INIT_TIME, FIN_TIME…). log.txt: The result file created by the program.
+queue.h: The header file for the queue structure/methods. queue.c: Accompanied with queue.h file to be used by the main.c file. main.c: Contains the main function and the simulation functions. config.txt: containing the configurations for the program (SEED, INIT_TIME, FIN_TIMEï¿½). log.txt: The result file created by the program.

 To compile the file, put all files in a folder and use this command: